rugabunda/ESET-Trial-Reset/README.md

 This tool configures Windows Recovery Environment to automatically reset ESET on the next system restart.

-## Requirements

-- Windows 10/11
-- Administrator privileges
-- ESET Security product installed
-- BitLocker recovery key (if BitLocker is enabled)
-- Bitlocker may have to to be disabled (may cause error during mount); even on machines where bitlocker was not explicitly enabled by the user.
-Microsoft is now enabling BitLocker device encryption by default in Windows 11, starting with the 24H2 update.

 ## Usage

 ### Interactive Mode